baritonomarchetto/GameUtilityScript/README.md

 Supported emulators: MAME.

-I wrote this simple script for a friend's genuine Buggy Boy cabinet I converted.
+I wrote this simple autoit script for a friend's genuine Buggy Boy cabinet I converted.
 Take a look at the following link if you are interested ;) https://coinoparena.forumfree.it/?t=78515848